shashankpritam/shashankpritam.github.io/content/blog/simplicity/index.md

 ---
-title: Simplicity
+title: Simplicity, Efficiency, and the Art of Learning
 date: 2023-07-26
 draft: false
 ---

-# Simplicity, Efficiency, and the Art of Learning

 ## Introduction